-People drink coffee to relieve mental and physical fatigue and to increase mental alertness.
-Coffee is also used to prevent Parkinson's disease, gallstones, type 2 diabetes, gastrointestinal cancer, lung cancer, and breast cancer.
-Other uses include treatment of headache, low blood pressure, obesity, and attention deficit-hyperactivity disorder (ADHD).
+People most commonly drink coffee to relieve mental and physical fatigue and to increase mental alertness.
+Coffee is also used to prevent Parkinson disease, Alzheimer disease, dementia, and cognitive decline.
+It is also used to prevent gallstones, gout, type 2 diabetes, and certain types of cancer.

 Rectally, coffee is used as an enema to treat cancer.
 Coffee enemas are used as a part of the "Gerson Therapy."
 In the Gerson Therapy, cancer patients are treated with caffeinated coffee in the form of enemas every four hours on a daily basis.
-During the treatment people are given a diet of liver, vegetables, and a variety of medicines, including potassium, pepsin, Lugol's solution, niacin, pancreatin, and thyroid extracts.
-The Gerson Therapy is considered an unacceptable medical practice in the U.S., but continues to be used at The Hospital of the Baja California in Tijuana, Mexico, one mile from the U.S.
+During the treatment people are given a diet of liver, vegetables, and a variety of other supplements.
+This type of therapy is considered an unacceptable medical practice in the U.S.

 Uses & Effectiveness

 Likely Effective for

 - Mental alertness.
 Drinking coffee and other beverages that contain caffeine throughout the day seems to increase alertness and clear thinking.
 Caffeine can also improve alertness after sleep deprivation.
 Even one drink of coffee can reduce fatigue and increase alertness.

 Possibly Effective for

 - Impaired movement of food through the intestines after surgery.
 Drinking coffee might shorten the time until first bowel movement after having part of the colon removed or after having surgery for gynecological cancers.